Toys May Be Harder To Get In Time For Holidays Due To Global Supply Chain Delays

 “It’s offloading containers at ports, then finding chassis that the containers go on to ship to warehouses, then finally unloading,” he said.
 “Every one of those has a problem along the way where there are limited employees available.”

-Walker says there will be fewer of some KidKraft products to choose from this year, so he is telling parents to start buying now.MORE NEWS: 1 Of 4 Timberview HS Shooting Victims Critical, Suspect Timothy Simpkins In Custody
+Walker says there will be fewer of some KidKraft products to choose from this year, so he is telling parents to start buying now.MORE NEWS: Arlington Police, Mansfield ISD Review Security And Response Day After Timberview High Shooting

 “Make sure you shop early this year,” he warned.
 “October is going to be key because those key products that you have to have for your kids.. by Black Friday [they] will be gone.”